 Our business and affairs are managed under the direction of the Board.
 The Board meets on a regularly scheduled basis during our year to review significant developments affecting us and to act on matters requiring its approval.
 The Board also holds special meetings as required from time to time when important matters arise between scheduled meetings that require action by the Board.
-During 2012, the Board consisted of Raúl Alarcón, Joseph A. García, Manuel E. Machado, Jason L. Shrinsky, José A. Villamil, and Mitchell A. Yelen.
+During 2013, the Board consisted of Raúl Alarcón, Joseph A. García, Manuel E. Machado, Jason L. Shrinsky, José A. Villamil, and Mitchell A. Yelen.
 Messrs.
-Machado, Shrinsky, Villamil and Yelen were deemed to be independent for 2012 as defined under Rule 5605(a)(2) of the National Association of Securities Dealers Automatic Quotation System's ("Nasdaq") Listing Rules.
-Messrs.
-Machado, Shrinsky, Villamil and Yelen are deemed to be independent for 2013.
+Machado, Shrinsky, Villamil and Yelen were deemed to be independent for 2013 as defined under Rule 5605(a)(2) of the National Association of Securities Dealers Automatic Quotation System's ("Nasdaq") Listing Rules.

-The Board held a total of ten meetings during the year ended December 31, 2012.
-Each incumbent director who was a director of SBS during 2012 attended 75% or more of the aggregate number of meetings of the Board and the meetings of all committees of the Board on which he served during the period of time in which he served.
+The Board held a total of nine meetings during the year ended December 31, 2013.
+Each incumbent director who was a director of SBS during 2013 attended 75% or more of the aggregate number of meetings of the Board and the meetings of all committees of the Board on which he served during the period of time in which he served.